-You could purchase a print at one of the box stores that resembles your pet, but the reality is it isn’t YOUR pet.
+You could purchase a print at one of the box stores that resemble your pet, but the reality is it isn’t YOUR pet.
 Every single animal I’ve painted is completely different, not only because their personalities, markings, expression, teeth, length of hair etc is different, but also because YOU are different.

-When I get the initial photos, I take the time to look at all the pictures together and take note of what expressions you provide and what the background looks like; if you go on hikes or walks or the pup likes to wear bandannas or sits in a particular chair or sits with paws crossed, one ear is generally cocked up and the other down, etc.,…these subtle details makes him/her unique.
-So when we talk I understand a little better the dogs lifestyle and what background colors or imagery you might want and we talk through that; for example, maybe you want the background from one photo but the positioning in different photo, maybe you want the a gray background to match the living room., etc – you won’t get that with an image purchased from a big box store.
+When I get the initial photos, I take the time to look at all the pictures together and take note of what expressions you provide and what the background looks like; if you go on hikes or walks or the pup likes to wear bandannas or sits in a particular chair or sits with paws crossed, one ear is generally cocked up and the other down, etc.,...these subtle details makes him/her unique.
+So when we talk I understand a little better the dog's lifestyle and what background colors or imagery you might want and we talk through that; for example, maybe you want the background from one photo but the positioning in a different photo, maybe you want a gray background to match the living room., etc - you won’t get that with an image purchased from a big box store.